 Time Complexity

-The time complexity of the matrix exponentiation approach can be broken down into two main parts: matrix multiplication and matrix exponentiation.
+The time complexity of utilizing the matrix exponentiation technique can be divided into two primary components: performing matrix multiplication and executing matrix exponentiation.

 Matrix Multiplication:

-Multiplying two 3x3 matrices involves calculating the product of each element in the rows of the first matrix with the columns of the second matrix, which requires 3×3×3=27 scalar multiplications and additions.
+Multiplying two matrices that are 3x3 in size entails computing the result of multiplying each element in the rows of the initial matrix with the corresponding elements in the columns of the second matrix.
+This process necessitates a total of 27 scalar multiplications and additions, as calculated by 3x3x3.

 Matrix Exponentiation: